duncanwp/ESEm/docs/emulation.rst

   :width: 400
   :alt: Schematic illustration of the structure of the default convolutional neural network model.

+This model can be easily constructed using the :func:`esem.cnn_model` function.
 It is possible to use any Keras model in this way though and there are many potential ways of improving / developing this simple model.

 An example of emulation using this convolution neural network can be found in `Emulating_using_ConvNets.ipynb <examples/Emulating_using_ConvNets.html>`_.